 This candy is so easy to make...you have a creamy peanut butter candy in under 10 minutes.
 Just roll, slice, and wrap in wax paper.
 If you love old-fashioned recipes, you will want to try my Grandma's Homemade Bread Pudding recipe.
 I converted it to gluten free, and it is so good.

 What kind of peanut butter is best for making candy?

-Feel free to use natural peanut butter (just make sure to really stir the oil into the peanut butter in the jar so your candy doesn't turn out oily!)
+Feel free to use natural peanut butter.
+(Make sure to stir the oil into the peanut butter in the jar so your candy doesn't turn out oily!)

 - Cashew Butter

 *If you do try this peanut butter candy recipe with natural peanut butter or almond butter, please comment below how it turns out so we can all know :-).

 What else can you make with peanut butter?